OHSHIT botnet campaign

 Copying to /dev/shm/ (a RAM-backed tmpfs) gives two advantages: it bypasses noexec mounts on flash storage, and the binary runs from memory.
 Combined with the /var/ copy (persistent flash), the operator ensures at least one execution path survives most filesystem configurations.

-14+ binary variants observed, including architectures rarely seen in Mirai variant distribution (SPARC, Renesas SH4, Motorola m68k, ARC, PowerPC).
+The table below lists every captured variant, including the rare architectures called out in the executive summary above.
 This is among the broadest architecture coverage documented in a single Mirai campaign.

 | Architecture | Filename | Size | SHA256 (truncated) | VT | Triage |